Addiction Help and Rehab Information

 The Medical Abstinence Model of Addiction Rehabilitation

 The medical abstinence model of alcohol or drug rehab is also sometimes called the disease model or simply the medical model.
 This approach considers addiction to be an illness—more specifically a brain disease—that is managed, or arrested, by stopping the use of substances (A.Noronha, Cui, Harris, & Crabbe, 2014).
-"Like heart disease, high blood pressure, diabetes and asthma, addiction has specific risk factors and, if not effectively treated, can lead to other illnesses and even death" (CASAColumbia, 2014).
+As with other physical conditions such as heart disease or cancer, addiction is associated with multiple types of causal factors and can become life-threatening if left untreated (Partnership to End Addiction, 2020).
 Addiction treatment centers that use the abstinence model emphasize the negative effects of use on brain functioning.
 Some of these effects are the brain's decreased ability to manage stress, memory, and learning impairments.
 Prolonged substance use is also thought to "teach the brain to crave drugs" (Angres & Bettinardi-Angres, 2008).